Abdulaziz-Aldoseri/abdulaziz-aldoseri.github.io/_pages/publications.md

 I will share the source code for the thesis very soon.

 ## Sample essay
-### System Dynamics and Minsky's Financial Instability Hypothesis
+### The Minsky Moment from a System Dynamics Perspective
-[This](https:///abdulaziz-aldoseri.github.io/files/SD/Minsky.pdf) is a concise literature review of the financial instability hypothesis from a system dynamics perspective.
+[This](https:///abdulaziz-aldoseri.github.io/files/SD/Minsky.pdf) is a concise literature review of Minsky's financial instability hypothesis from a system dynamics perspective.

 ## Sample of previous projects